Khargone

 Khargone is a city and administrative headquarters of the Khargone district in the Indian state of Madhya Pradesh.
-The city is located on the bank of the Kunda river and is known for its cotton and chilly (chili pepper) production.
+The city is located on the bank of the Kunda river and is known for its cotton and chili pepper production.
 It is also known for Navgraha Mandir, a temple devoted to the nav grahas (nine planets).
 Khargone topped the nation in municipality and received a national award for 'India's Fastest Moving City' under a population of two lakh.
-Khargone ranked 10th Cleanest city in India in Swachh Survekshan 2020 City ranked the 15th cleanest city in India in Swachh Survekshan 2018 and ranked 17th cleanest city in India in Swachh Survekshan 2017.
+Khargone was ranked 10th cleanest city in India in Swachh Survekshan 2020, the 15th cleanest city in India in Swachh Survekshan 2018, and the 17th cleanest city in India in Swachh Survekshan 2017.